 MCouns (Australia), Registered Yoga Teacher (RYT300)

-- Children from six years, adolescents, and their families
+- Children from six years, adolescents, and families

-- Anxiety, fear, perfectionism, stress, anger, impaired sense of self
+- Anxiety, fear, perfectionism, stress, anger, resilience, regulation, sense of self

-- Supporting neurodiversity in self or family (ASD, ADHD, Dyspraxia, Dyslexia, Dyscalculia)
+- Supporting neurodivergence in self or family (ASD, ADHD, Dyspraxia, Dyslexia, Dyscalculia)

 - Grief, loss, and life transitions

 “Receiving professional support can be like finding a cloth to polish the mirror so we can see the irritations with greater clarity and overcome them with more ease, and less running.”

 Melissa Shadforth is a person-centered practitioner who integrates theories of modern psychology with scientific mind-body practices and life experience.
 Whether in the defined role of counsellor, mentor, coach, teacher or trusted advisor, Melissa believes the therapeutic relationship is core to creating a safe space for present moment awareness, reflection and exploration of a more integrated way of being.
 Melissa also collaborates with other IMI practitioners to support healing of the whole person through an integrative approach including biological, psychological, social and spiritual elements.